 IVC filter complications can be fatal.

-In 2014, the U.S. Food and Drug Administration (FDA) issued a safety communication recommending that removal of retrievable IVC filters should be considered as soon as the risk of PE has passed.
+In 2014, the U.S. Food and Drug Administration (FDA) issued a security communication recommending that removal of retrievable IVC filters should be considered as soon as the risk of PE has passed.
 According to the FDA, mathematical models suggest that if the danger of PE has passed the best time to remove an IVC filter is between 29 and 54 days after it was implanted.

 If you have concerns or questions about IVC Filters or believe you have been harmed, call us toll-free at 1-800-HURT-NOW or email us.
 We will help you find answers to your questions and we can help you find an attorney who represents injured victims.